ZoRaFa/TicTacToe_game/README.md

 # TicTacToe_game
-A simply tic tac toe game
+A simply tic tac toe game in french